AKRiLLiCK/camelot/README.md

 ---

+## 📚 Documentation
-## 📚 DocumentationDetailed architecture, API references, and design principles are available on our official documentation site:
+Detailed architecture, API references, and design principles are available on our official documentation site:

 👉 **[Read the Camelot Docs](https://camelot-1.gitbook.io/docs/)**

 ---

+## 📄 License
-## 📄 License**MIT** — Use, fork, learn, experiment.
+**MIT** — Use, fork, learn, experiment.
 See `LICENSE` for details.

 ## 🎨 Credits**Author:** Acrilic